augustojulio-code/springboot-gpt-api/README.md

 ## Project Springboot

-Consuming chatGPT api for generate ABNT references
+Consuming chatGPT and testing some features